-- A. The general ledger or ledger (referred to as the books) is a record containing all the accounts a company uses. - B. The chart of accounts is a list of all accounts in the ledger with their identification numbers. - C. A T-account represents a ledger account and is a tool used to understand the effects of one or more transactions.
-Has shape like the letter T with account title on top.
+- A. The general ledger or ledger (referred to as the books) is a collection of all accounts and their balances for an accounting system. - B. The chart of accounts is a list of all accounts in the ledger with their identification numbers.

+C. A T-account represents a ledger account and is used to understand the effects of one or more transactions.
+Has shape like the letter T with